mrets/Help/hourly_data_make_an_hourly_claim.md

 How to Make an Hourly Claim
 ===========================

-M-RETS developed a process to provide for the first hourly REC retirement ina production registry and we are excited to share this with our users.
-Thisguide will walk you through the process.
-The hourly retirement process embeds the hourly production data into theretirement claims process.
-This exciting achievement does more than justintegrate hourly data into the claim.
-The process verifies that REC batchesretired for hourly claims are whole and not split post issuance.
-The processallows for multiple batches to be retired at once and provides aggregatehourly   data   by   hour,   day,   and   month   for   the   batches   subject   to   thetransaction.
+M-RETS developed a process to provide for the first hourly REC retirement in a production registry and we are excited to share this with our users.
+This guide will walk you through the process.
+The hourly retirement process embeds the hourly production data into the retirement claims process.
+This exciting achievement does more than just integrate hourly data into the claim.
+The process verifies that REC batches retired for hourly claims are whole and not split post issuance.
+The process allows for multiple batches to be retired at once and provides aggregate hourly data by hour, day, and month for the batches subject to the transaction.

 **M-RETS allows Hourly Claims only for intact (i.e. not subdivided after issuance) batches of Certificates.
 The following will render a batch of certificates ineligible for an hourly claim at this time:**